Azure/karpenter-provider-azure/docs/workshops/kubecon_azure_track.md

 ### Step: [RightSizing](https://catalog.workshops.aws/karpenter/en-US/basic-nodepool/rightsizing)

 - Adjustments:
-    - Just use `aks-node-viewer` instead of `aws-node-viewer`.
+    - Just use `aks-node-viewer` instead of `eks-node-viewer`.
 However, there are some important notes below on understanding the AKS Karpetner logs, since they differ slightly from the AWS ones, as the instance types being considered are different.

 - Notes:
     - In the logs below you can see it considered the following set of instance types for the requests of `"cpu":"7350m","memory":"7738Mi","pods":"13"},"instance-types":"Standard_D13_v2, Standard_D4_v2, Standard_D8_v3, Standard_D8_v4, Standard_D8_v5 and 14 other(s)"}`.